Medically reviewed on March 25, 2018

 Limitations of use: Use only when an alternative antiviral agent with a higher genetic barrier to resistance is not available or appropriate.
 Lamivudine-HBV has not been evaluated in patients coinfected with HIV, hepatitis C virus, or hepatitis delta virus; with decompensated liver disease; or in liver transplant recipients.

-HIV-1 infection (Epivir): Treatment of HIV-1 in combination with other antiretroviral agents
+HIV-1 infection, treatment (Epivir): Treatment of HIV-1 in combination with other antiretroviral agents

 Off Label Uses